adelosky/azuremonitor/dcr/README.md

 Use the following command to create a Data Collection Rule (DCR) and use the relevant JSON files for the service you want to enable metrics for.
 The JSON files included in this repo contain the recommended baseline metrics for the particular Azure services you want to monitor, based on [Azure Monitor Baseline Alerts](https://azure.github.io/azure-monitor-baseline-alerts/welcome/) standards.

+> [!NOTE]
+> I have created a Microsoft internal only A **Azure Monitor DCR Build Agent** that takes a service from the AMBA site and creates a DCR JSON automatically.
+For access to this agent, please contact me internally.

 ### Create or edit DCR with CLI

 Use the _az monitor data-collection rule create_ command to create a DCR from your JSON file.
 You can use this same command to update an existing DCR.